fnproject/tutorials/docker/CustomLinuxContainer/README.md

 >```

-We can confirm the function is correctly defined by getting a list of the functions in the "tutorial" application:
+We can confirm the function is correctly defined by getting a list of the functions in the "revapp" application:

 ![](images/userinput.png)
 >```sh